john-science/mazelib/docs/API.md

 ## Advanced: The Monte Carlo Method

-A common desire when creating a maze is to not to just create *any* maze.
-But a maze, or series of mazes, of a particular difficulty level.
+A common desire is to not to create just *any* maze but one of a particular difficulty level.
 The Monte Carlo method can be used to solve these problems.

 The idea is simple: a number of equally-sized mazes are generated and solved, then these mazes are organized by the length of their shortest solution.
 To get a very hard maze, just select one of the ones at the end of the list.